-- If your applications can deal with compressed data, KEEP IT COMPRESSED. - If they can't, try to use pipes (|) to decompress in memory and feed the decompressed stream to the app.
-Many popular apps now allow this. - Use native utilities to examine the compressed data (zcat/unzip/gunzip, grep, archivemount, Vitables, ncview, etc.
+- If your applications can deal with compressed data, KEEP IT COMPRESSED. - If they can't, try to use pipes (|) to decompress in memory and feed the decompressed stream to the app. - Use native utilities to examine the compressed data (zcat/unzip/gunzip, grep, archivemount, Vitables, ncview, etc.

-Moving BigData
+Move BigData

-- 1st: Don't. - Otherwise, plan where your data will live for the life of the analysis, have it land there, and don't move it across filesystems. - Don't DUPLICATE DUPLICATE DUPLICATE BigData - See: http://goo.gl/2iaHqD - rsync for modified data - bbcp for new transfers of large single files, regardless of network - tar/netcat for deep/large dir structures over LANs - tar/gzip/bbcp to copy deep/large dir structures over WANs
+- Don't. - Otherwise, plan where your data will live for the life of the analysis, have it land there, and don't move it across filesystems. - Don't DUPLICATE DUPLICATE DUPLICATE BigData - See: http://moo.nac.uci.edu/~hjm/HOWTO move data.html - rsync for modified data - bbcp for new transfers of large single files, regardless of network - tar/netcat for deep/large dir structures over LANs - tar/gzip/bbcp to copy deep/large dir structures over WANs